JarrentWu1031/AnimateAnyMesh/README.md

 ```
 Then, you are supposed to get a frontal rendered video of a flying dragon & the corresponding FBX export file.

+**Tips to get better results with the current AnimateAnyMesh release.**

+- **Try different seeds**: For the same prompt and object, outputs can vary significantly across seeds.
+Some seeds may produce results you find satisfactory and some may not.
+- **Adjust guidance**: If a given prompt yields very small motion, try increasing --guidance_scale (e.g., to 5.0).
+- **Adjust the number of sampled trajs**: Another way to amplify the motion is: setting --num_traj to be smaller than --max_length // 8.
+For example, for a mesh with 20,000 vertices, we default to sampling 20000 // 8 = 2500 trajectories; you can try setting --num_traj to 2000 or 1500.
+(Note: Sampling too few trajectories can degrade shape preservation.
+We train with an 8× downsampling; test-time mismatch may lead to shape distortion.)
+- **If multiple seeds and trajectory counts still fail**: It likely indicates that captions similar to your prompt are rare or OOD problem.
+In that case, please try rephrasing or changing the prompt.
+All results shown in the paper and demo can be reproduced by the current model with suitable prompt/seed choices; in our tests we typically tried about three prompt/seed combinations per example.

 ## 🎬 Animation Example

 ![Demo GIF](https://github.com/animateanymesh/AnimateAnyMesh/blob/main/demo_source/dragon_demo.gif)